-You may nominate an AAEA member or apply for yourself.
+You may nominate an ACN member or apply for yourself.
 Nominations are not required.

-Each year, the award’s winner receives a $2,500 stipend, which can be used for attending the International Federation of Agricultural Journalists (IFAJ) annual Congress, the Agricultural Media Summit or other professional development class, seminar or workshop.
+Each year, the award’s winner receives a $2,000 stipend, which can be used to attend the International Federation of Agricultural Journalists (IFAJ) annual Congress, the Agricultural Media Summit, or other professional development classes, seminars, or workshops.

 The Andy Markwart Horizon Award is being funded with a $25,000 grant over five years by John Deere (Andy’s employer for many years prior to his death) and matching funds to be raised by PIF.

-Congratulations to Cassie Yontz, 2019 Andy Markwart Recipient Winner!
+Congratulations to Katie Knapp, 2020 Andy Markwart Recipient Winner!